Arista Transforms Media Connectivity

 This evolution in storage requirements has a corresponding impact on the network.
 It requires faster interfaces, line rate performance, low latency, and most importantly, big buffers!!

-Storage almost always represents a fan-in of data flows and often includes speed changes (e.g., storage at 10GbE and compute nodes at 1GbE).
-Either of these situations require the network to buffer large amounts of data or packet loss will result.
+Storage almost always represents a fan-in of data flows and often includes speed changes (e.g., storage at 10/40/100G, compute nodes at 1/10/25G) and network backbones at 100 or 400G.
+All of these situations require the network to buffer large amounts of data or packet loss will result.
 If packets do drop, then TCP responds by closing the window size and performance suffers.
-In addition, packet loss results in “badput” in the network whereby lost data is re-transmitted .
+In addition, packet loss results in “badput” in the network whereby lost data is retransmitted .
 And finally, data loss has a huge impact on latency, something that many media workflows cannot tolerate.

 The Arista product family has solutions that include huge buffers and sophisticated dynamic buffer sharing algorithms to support the most demanding file-based workflows.
-Whether it’s AVID ISIS or Harmonic Media Grid, Arista has tested and approved solutions that ensure optimal performance and scale.
+Whether it’s AVID or Harmonic, Arista has tested and approved solutions that ensure optimal performance and scale.

 Arista's Broadcast/Real-Time Solutions: